 Lay the dampened needlepoint, good side down, onto the paper you have laid on the board.
 You now need to match the outline of the canvas to the outline you traced on the paper.
 This will involve some stretching.

 To block the needlepoint canvas, start at the center of each side and pull directly opposite, hammering or pressing in tacks or nails all the way around as you stretch the canvas out from the center.
 The tacks will need to be no more than 1 inch apart, and closer in places where more tugging is required.
 You are aiming to stretch the canvas to match it up with the drawn outline, or 'eyeball' it back into shape if you do not have this outline.

-Allow to dry.
+Allow to dry flat.
 In other words, leave it for several hours.

 When dry, your canvas should have retained its svelte original shape and be ready for needlepoint finishing.
 If it's still a little distorted, simply repeat the needlepoint blocking process.
 Some canvases require multiple blockings to get them back into shape.

 Contact us with questions about how to block needlepoint.